MixinNetwork/mixin.network/docs/blog/2022/mixin-network-partners-with-yottachain-international-holding-and-emirates-draw-to-provide-access-for-crypto-holders/README.md

 YottaChain International Holding (DIFC) is a leading technology company specializing in the decentralization of data storage solutions.
 Embracing blockchain solutions, the company has later developed, launched, and supported various crypto related projects in IT, eCommerce, and the Metaverse.

 ## About Emirates Draw
 A socially responsible UAE based organization that aims to support local environmental causes and initiatives through the CSR programmes that it spearheads.
-The organization aspires to provide ‘For a Better Tomorrow’ and radically improve everyday life for its lucky winners and society at large.
+The organization aspires to provide ‘For a Better Tomorrow' and radically improve everyday life for its lucky winners and society at large.
 Inclusive to all, eligible participants (18 years and above) are entered into two weekly draws; the first draw featuring seven guaranteed winners of AED 77,777 each and the second draw for six prize categories including the largest Grand Prize in UAE history of AED100 million.

 ## For more information, please contact:
 [Twitter](https://twitter.com/Mixin_Network) | [Telegram (Official)](https://t.me/MixinCommunity) |[Reddit](https://www.reddit.com/r/mixin/)| [Medium](https://medium.com/mixinnetwork) | [Facebook](https://www.facebook.com/MixinNetwork) | [Official Website](https://mixin.one/)